Sohojoe/DQN_pytorch/Report.md

 [q-learningFormal]: images/(6.8)q-learningFormal.png
 [DataTable3]: images/DataTable3.png "The effects of replay and separating the target Q-network"
 [plot_of_rewards]: images/plot_of_rewards.png
+[banana_good]: images/banana_good.gif
+[banana_stuck]: images/banana_stuck.gif

 # Udacity Reinforcement Learning Nanodagree - Project One
 Joe Booth Febuary 2019

 ## Project Objective
-The goal of this project is to solve the "Banana" environment using a Deep Q Network (DQN) (Mnih et al, 2015), a reinforcement learning algorithm, using PyTorch and Python 3.
+The goal of this project is to solve the "Banana" environment using a Deep Q Network (DQN) (Mnih et al., 2015), a reinforcement learning algorithm, using PyTorch and Python 3.

 Note: This report aims to be accessible via text to speech browser plugins.
 To that end, I have phonetically typed out the 'alt-text' tag under equations (typically in brackets).
 I also use spaces between letters so that the text to speech plugin correctly pronounces the phrase.
 For example, I denote state at timestep t, as, 's t', as opposed to, 'st'